A big problem with freelancing is that most work is transactional.

 This rebuttal happens all the time, and many freelancers often go along with it, especially if the client ends up needing more than 10 hours of work a month.

-Again, you’re more-or-less guaranteed to bring in $800 a month without the need to find, sell, and pitch new clients.
+Sure, you’re more-or-less guaranteed to bring in $800 a month without the need to find, sell, and pitch new clients, but what about when they only have 5 hours of work available in some future month and they’re now price-anchored to your 20% discounted rate? ($80/hr vs. $100/hr)

 Here’s another problem: What happens when all of your time is booked with retainer clients?
 You now have an income ceiling.
 If you work 40 hours a week, you’re limited to $3,200 a week in revenue.